lovasoa/bad_json_parsers/README.md

 This means that there is not a defined level of nesting which is correct or incorrect with regard to the JSON specification, and JSON parsers may differ when parsing nested structures.

+Some recursive parser libraries implement a safety check in order to avoid crashing the calling program: they artificially limit the maximum depth they accept (sometimes making that limit configurable), hoping that the size of the stack at the moment they are called plus the artificial limit will always be smaller than the total stack size.
+This limit is an arbitrary choice of the library implementer, and it explains all the lower values of the comparison you'll see below.

+Some parsers do not use the operating system stack at all to parse nested structures (they usually implement a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) instead).
+These can usually accept arbitrarily deeply nested structures.
+Of course, for non-streaming parsers, they cannot physically be provided infinitely large inputs, and thus cannot produce infinitely-large outputs.

+You should note that parsers that set an arbitrary limit on the input nesting level are not safer and do not provide any more memory consumption guarantees than parsers that can handle arbitrarily nested input: they still consume an amount of resources proportional to the size of their input.

 This repository contains tools to measure the nesting limits of JSON parsers of different languages.

 ## How to use